Sergei Guriev

-Sergei Maratovich Guriev (Серге́й Мара́тович Гури́ев, Гуыриаты Мараты фырт Сергей; born 21 October 1971) is a Russian economist, currently serving as the 10th dean and a professor of economics at the London Business School since August 2024.
+Sergei Maratovich Guriev (Серге́й Мара́тович Гури́ев, Гуыриаты Мараты фырт Сергей; born 21 October 1971) is a Russian economist, and the dean and a professor of economics at the London Business School since August 2024.

-Previously at Sciences Po, he served as provost from 2022 to 2024 and as professor of economics from 2013 to 2024.
-He also served as chief economist of the European Bank for Reconstruction and Development from 2016 to 2019.
-He was a Morgan Stanley Professor of Economics and a rector at Moscow's New Economic School (NES) from 2004 to 2013, before he resigned and moved to France following a search of his office and the seizure of his past five years of emails by the Russian government.
+Previously at Sciences Po, he was provost from 2022 to 2024 and a professor of economics from 2013 to 2024.
+He was chief economist of the European Bank for Reconstruction and Development from 2016 to 2019.
+He was a Morgan Stanley professor of economics and a rector at Moscow's New Economic School (NES) from 2004 to 2013, before he resigned and moved to France following a search of his office and the seizure of his past five years of emails by the Russian government.

 He is a member of The Trilateral Commission.

 Biography

 Sergei Guriev was born to an ethnic Ossetian family, on 21 October 1971 in Vladikavkaz, North Ossetia.
 He received his straight As high school diploma in 1988 from Kyiv Physics Mathematics High School #145.
-In 1993 he graduated summa cum laude from Moscow Institute of Physics and Technology with master’s degrees in Economics and Computer Science, and in 1994 received his PhD in Applied Mathematics from the Russian Academy of Sciences.
+In 1993 he graduated summa cum laude from Moscow Institute of Physics and Technology with master's degrees in economics and computer science, and in 1994 received his PhD in applied mathematics from the Russian Academy of Sciences.
 In 1997–98, he visited the Department of Economics at MIT on a post-doctoral fellowship.
-In 2002, he received a degree of Doctor of Science in Economics (habilitation degree) from the Russian Academy of Sciences.
-In 2003–2004, he was a Visiting Assistant Professor at the Department of Economics at Princeton University.
+In 2002, he received a degree of Doctor of Science in economics (habilitation degree) from the Russian Academy of Sciences.
+In 2003–2004, he was a visiting assistant professor at the Department of Economics at Princeton University.
 Guriev was an informal advisor and speechwriter to Russian president Dmitry Medvedev, in office from May 2008 to May 2012, during which time he also sat on government advisory boards and on the boards of state enterprises.
-He has also supported and advised Russian opposition leader Alexei Navalny, in particular, being one of the founding donors of his Anti-Corruption Foundation in 2012, working for his 2013 Moscow Mayor electoral campaign, and serving as an informal advisor afterwards.
+He has also supported and advised Russian opposition leader Alexei Navalny, in particular, being one of the founding donors of his Anti-Corruption Foundation in 2012, working for his 2013 Moscow Mayor electoral campaign, and was an informal advisor afterwards.

 He joined NES in 1998, become NES’ first tenure-track faculty member in 1999, and become a tenured professor and Rector in 2004.
 He was also teaching graduate courses in economics of development, microeconomic theory and contract theory.

 Departure from Russia

 Guriev left Russia on 30 April 2013 after a “frightening and humiliating interrogation” as government investigators searched his office and secured 5 years of his emails due to his activities in a panel of legal and economical experts who critically assessed Russian position in the second Yukos case.
-In 2015 Vladimir Putin denied that Guriev’s departure “could have been related to any activities of the authorities”.
+In 2015 Vladimir Putin denied that Guriev's departure “could have been related to any activities of the authorities”.

 In November 2023, the official Russian news agencies TASS and RIA reported that Russia's interior ministry had placed him on a wanted list with Sergey Aleksashenko, another economist in exile, on unspecified charges.